Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement

 \ARTICLEAUTHORS{ \AUTHOR{Irene Lo\textsuperscript{1}, Vahideh Manshadi\textsuperscript{2}, Scott Rodilitz\textsuperscript{2}, Ali Shameli\textsuperscript{1}} \AFF{\textsuperscript{1}Stanford MS\&E, Stanford, CA \\ \textsuperscript{2}Yale School of Management, New Haven, CT}

 }

-\ABSTRACT{ {\bf Problem Definition:} Volunteer crowdsourcing platforms, such as food recovery organizations, match volunteers with tasks which are often recurring.
-To ensure completion of such tasks, platforms frequently use a commitment lever known as ``adoption.''
-Despite being effective in reducing match uncertainty, high levels of adoption reduce match availability for volunteers which in turn can suppress future engagement.
-We study how platforms should balance these two opposing factors.
+\ABSTRACT{ {\bf Problem Definition:} Volunteer crowdsourcing platforms match volunteers with tasks which are often recurring.
+To ensure completion of such tasks, platforms frequently use a lever known as ``adoption,'' \revcolor{which amounts to a commitment by the volunteer to repeatedly perform the task}.
+Despite reducing match uncertainty, high levels of adoption can decrease the probability of forming new matches, which in turn can suppress growth.
+We study how platforms should manage this trade-off.

-{\bf Academic/Practical Relevance:} Our research is motivated by a collaboration with Food Rescue U.S. (FRUS), a volunteer-based food recovery organization active in over 33 locations across the U.S. For platforms such as FRUS, success crucially depends on efficient volunteer utilization and engagement.
+{\bf Academic/Practical Relevance:} Our research is motivated by a collaboration with Food Rescue U.S. (FRUS), a volunteer-based food recovery organization active in over 30 locations.
+For platforms such as FRUS, success crucially depends on volunteer engagement.
 Consequently, effectively utilizing non-monetary levers, such as adoption, is critical.

-{ \bf Methodology:} Based on our analysis of fine-grained FRUS data, we develop a model for a repeated two-sided matching market consisting of tasks (prearranged donations) and volunteers.
-Our model incorporates the uncertainty in match compatibility as well as the negative impact of failing to match on future engagement.
+{ \bf Methodology:} Motivated by the volunteer management literature and our analysis of FRUS data, we develop a model for two-sided markets which repeatedly match volunteers with tasks.
+Our model incorporates match uncertainty as well as the negative impact of failing to match on future engagement.
 We study the platform's optimal policy for setting the adoption level to maximize the total discounted number of matches.

-{ \bf Results: } Our analysis reveals that the optimal myopic policy is either full or no adoption.
-For sufficiently thick markets, we show that such a myopic policy is also optimal in the long run.
-In thinner markets, even though a static policy of full or no adoption can be suboptimal, we show it achieves a constant-factor approximation where the factor improves with market thickness.
+{ \bf Results: } We fully characterize the optimal myopic policy and show that it takes a simple form: depending on volunteer characteristics and market thickness, either allow for full adoption or disallow adoption.
+In the long run, we show that such a policy is either optimal or achieves a constant-factor approximation. \revcolor{Our finding is robust to incorporating heterogeneity in volunteer behavior.}

-{ \bf Managerial Implications: } Using our analytical and empirical results, we revisit the current design of the FRUS platform and make location-specific policy recommendations.
-More broadly, our work sheds light on how other two-sided platforms can control the double-edged impacts that commitment levers have on growth and engagement.
+{ \bf Managerial Implications: } Our work sheds light on how two-sided platforms need to carefully control the double-edged impacts that commitment levers have on growth and engagement. \revcolor{Setting a misguided adoption level may result in marketplace decay.} At the same time, a one-size-fits-all solution may not be effective, as the optimal design crucially depends on the characteristics of the volunteer population. }

-\if false matching options for remaining workers which suppresses their future engagement.
-Using proprietary data from a non-profit platform that operates a volunteer labor market where jobs generally recur weekly and both adopted and one-time matches are permitted, we provide empirical evidence that the number of options positively impacts volunteer engagement with the platform. \fi }

 \KEYWORDS{auctions and mechanism design, non-profit management, humanitarian operations, stochastic methods, service operations }